Hulmify/Geminify-by-Hulmify/README.md

 # Geminify: Your Browsing Assistant

-Geminify is a browser extension that helps you summarize or query the content of a webpage using the Google's Gemini API.
+Geminify is a browser extension that helps you summarize or query the content of a webpage using Google's Gemini API.

 ![geminify_ss](https://github.com/user-attachments/assets/7615b151-51be-4363-8303-b45aa216ca9c)

 ## Installation